p-na/ceph-dev-docker/README.md

 Within your docker container, run the following code.

-    $ start -n
+    $ start -d -n

 When you already started Ceph once, you can omit the `-n` flag.
 The `-n` flag creates a new cluster and hence you'll have to re-enable the `dashboard_v2` module after you've used it.

+The `-d` flag enables debugging output.
+This is, all `print` and `logger.<method>` statements in the backend will end up being in the `out/mgr.?.log` file.
+Otherwise, neither of these commands will be logged!

-By default the environment variable `RGW` will be passed to `start` with the value `1`, which is not the default of `vstart.sh`, so now you know.
+By default the environment variable `RGW` will be passed to `start` with the value `1`, which is *not* the default of `vstart.sh`, so now you know.

 To, lets say, start a new Ceph cluster with three MGR deamons, do:

     $ MGR=3 start -n

+It might be wortwhile to check all options offered by `vstart.sh` by looking at its help:

+    $ start --help

 ### Check the Status of the Ceph Cluster